mkingsnorth/conform_object_docs/docs/troubleshooting.rst

     The effect gets lost when duplicating the object.

-    * In :ref:`Grid Mode`, because the new object would reference the same deformation grid, the effect is automaticaly removed by the add-on to prevent this.
+    * In :ref:`Grid Mode`, because the new object would reference the same deformation grid, the effect is automatically removed by the add-on to prevent this.

             To fix this, select the **Source Object** and the **Target Object** and :ref:`run the conform operation again<How To Use>`.
 This will re-apply the modifiers and update the binding.